jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/commands-construct-drafts/creation-behavior-of-commands-construct-drafts.md

 - Paradox: Assignments of parameters suggests reading parameters.
 However, these assignments do take place in the prolog, even though they suggest reads.
 Assignments are different that way.

+#### Created Arguments

+`<< implementations >>`

+A command can decide if an argument is a created object or not.
+If it is a created object, then the object is created in the prolog, even before writing arguments.
+The argument object is created, then it is written, then the command executes.

+Arguments as such are created objects directly contained by the command.
+They shouldn’t have lines.

+In the epilog, first arguments are read before the created arguments are destroyed.
+The command only destroys objects it directly contains.

+##### Doing Things with a Command’s Members

+`<< interpretation >>`

+It may be an idea that parameter references might all represent assignment calls.
+For instance that an object would be *assigned* to yet another variable after the the call executed.
+In contrast to that another interpretation might be that: a command object might still exist after it is executed, (output) parameters might still be referenced freely.
+For instance when a command creates a new object and returns it there may still be pointers to the command's returned object.

 #### More Ideas

 2004,